gladsonrobinson/bguru/README.md

 # bguru2

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.1.2.
+This is a demo project

 ## Getting Started